Finger

 The sky overhead was turning a heavy grey and indigo while the thunder began to roll in the distance.
 I didn’t want to leave home.

 Later at school, it rained constantly, and the sun never really felt like it was going to rise.
 All day long, I stared out the window of my classroom as the lights flickered on and off.
-The school secretary kept interrupting class to remind teachers of safety precautions.
-Ms. Montgomery, my teacher at the time, eventually gave up on instruction, and I spent the afternoon playing Old Maid with a friend.
+Over the intercom, the school secretary kept interrupting class to remind teachers of safety precautions.
+Ms. Montgomery, my teacher at the time, eventually gave up on instruction, and I spent the afternoon playing Old Maid in the corner of the room with a friend.
 At around 2:00 p.m. our usual dismissal time, the weather became quite violent.
-The rain started falling like nails as we were hurriedly sent out to the buses and cars.
-The lights in the school went off and the wind began to pick up quickly.
+The rain started falling like nails against the windows, somewhat leaking through air gaps and cracks.
+A strange chill came over me as we were hurriedly sent out to the buses, and the lights suddenly went out while the wind began to pick up quickly.

-As I found my seat, our bus driver began to argue with the principal, “It just isn’t safe!”, she yelled as her hand gripped on the lever to hold the front door open.
-However, the principal only waved her hand in the air while turning her back responding, “oh it’s fine!”.
-I couldn’t believe her carelessness as we took off towards the next school to pick up more students.
+Worry began to set in as I climbed the steps of that old familiar yellow beast.
+Despite subtle pushes and shoves from peers, I managed to slide into a seat close to the front.
+As I plopped down our bus driver began to argue with the principal who was supposed to monitor and direct each bus departure.
+“It just isn’t safe!”, the bus driver yelled as her hand gripped on the shaking metal lever that held the front door open.
+However, Ms. Quick, our principal (like the popular 1980’s chocolate drink mix) only waved her right hand in the air while turning her back responding, “oh it’s fine!”.
+Leaving us to face unknown dangers.
+I still remember her staunch typical Southern “aristocratic” coldness.
+I often wondered if her perfectly set gray mane was real or a wig.
+The bus driver gritted her teeth in frustration as she shut the door and we took off towards the next school to pick up more students.

 As the bus turned onto the main street that lead to Eastside Elementary, a large gust of wind hit us on the right side.
-The bus briefly came off its wheels, as we all let out a unified scream.
-The sky had grown even darker and the rain was quickly turning to hail.
+The bus briefly came off its wheels and we all let out a unified scream holding onto the back of seats, each other, or bracing against sidewalls.
+Clouds and lightning rolled angrily overhead as the sky grew even darker and the rain turned to large hail.
 I knew in that moment, it was coming.

 The bus pulled up to park beside the school and immediately a teacher came out banging her fist on the glass front door.
 The bus driver opened it quickly as the teacher yelled, “Get off!
 Get all the children off!
 Everyone needs to get inside now!”
-Of course, we all screamed a bit again as we were quickly yanked off our seats.
+Of course, we all screamed a bit again as we were quickly yanked out of our seats.
 Once down to the sidewalk, I could see the wind was even stronger as the buses rocked back and forth.
-They’d always seemed like indestructible mammoths.
-Yet, I was sure one would turn over on us.
+It was quite the impression, as I had always seen them as heroic indestructible mammoths.
+Yet, in that moment, I was sure one would turn over.

-After awhile one of the school’s administrators got up and hesitantly exited the main doors.
+After awhile, one of the school’s administrators got up and hesitantly exited the main doors.
 Teachers and other school staff followed.
 Soon after, we were told to get up and form lines to exit the building.
-As I walked out slowly with Tiara, I could see that the entire neighborhood had been destroyed, except for the school.
+As I walked out slowly with Tiara, I could see that the entire neighborhood had been obliterated, except for the school.
 Miraculously, It was the only structure that survived.
 My eyes clouded up again.
 I was thankful, but could not stop crying.
-My thoughts immediately returned to my mother, and I frantically began to worry.
-As I walked through the debris towards a different bus, I prayed again that my mother was safe.
+My thoughts and emotions immediately returned to my mother, and the worry became frantic.
+As I walked through the debris towards a different bus, I prayed again that she was safe.